On the Trail: Hiking Rim Rock & Pounds Hollow in Shawnee National Forest

 Garden of the Gods, Shawnee National Forest in Southern Illinois

-Historic Rose Hotel in Elizabethtown, Illinois – Oldest Operating Hotel in Illinois on the Ohio River
+Stay at the Historic Rose Hotel in Elizabethtown, Illinois — the oldest operating hotel in Illinois overlooking the Ohio River near Shawnee National Forest.

 Reader Question